 ONLINE ANXIETY THERAPY

-Online Internet Psychotherapy and Counseling is becoming more popular than ever in today’s hectic life.
+Online Psychotherapy and Counseling are becoming more popular than ever in today’s hectic life.
 As a professional psychotherapist, I have noticed a dramatic increase in the number of clients who prefer to conduct their therapy sessions in the comfort of their own homes.
 All say that they find online sessions using Skype or other videocam formats to be less intimidating and strangely, more relaxed and more personal.
 This is important therapeutically because this relaxed space helps clients get in touch with their feelings and explore them at a subtle level, which, of course, is a very delicate process requiring tremendous sensitivity, stillness and presence.
 Sometimes the physical presence of the therapist can interrupt this process and this can become a distraction for the client.

 There is also a sense of self-empowerment associated with the online format, and the client tends to feel more in control of the process and is less inclined to take on the role of the helpless, broken person needing to be fixed by an authority figure.